Decoding Impulse Buying Behavior In E-Commerce: How Retailers Can Incentivize

 Amazon’s checkout page is an example of this type of purchase.
 Its algorithm suggests products to buy together with the items in the cart, which triggers an impulse to buy something extra than what the consumer initially plans to shop.

-Read more: Understanding Customer Buying Behavior on Amazon in the US
+READ MORE| Want to decode consumer behavior on Amazon?
+Check out Understanding Customer Buying Behavior on Amazon in the US.

 Reminder Impulse Buying